Healthy Homes Assessment Te Aro

 Draught Stopping Te Aro

-If you can feel external air getting in, or see an unobstructed draught coming from a hole or gap or crack, then it is likely to be a gap or hole that requirements sealing in somehow.
+If you are able to feel external air entering or a clear draught from a crack or a gap or crack, then it’s probably a gap or an opening that requirements sealing in any way.
 Large cracks and gaps should be sealed permanently.
-The gaps that exceed 3mm that let air into or out of the home require the sealing.
-In the case of an open fireplace isn’t in use it may cause draughts and must be sealed from.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed in the maximum extent imaginable.
+The gaps that exceed 3mm that let air into or out from the home need sealing.
+For example, if an open fireplace isn’t used it can cause draughts and should be sealed off.
+Landlords and property managers are responsible for ensuring that such draughts are squelched as much as possible.

-You don’t need to block holes or gaps that are part of the building.
-For instance, small gaps around windows and doors may be required to allow for movement within the structure as the household heats and cools, so that they can still be closed and opened instead of than being stuck.
-We will inspect all windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t require to block up intentional gaps or holes in the building.
+For example, tiny gaps around windows and doors could be necessary to allow for movement of the building as the house warms and cools in order to let them be closed and opened instead of than being stuck.
+We will examine all doors and windows in the Healthy Homes assessment of your rental property.

 draught stopping building inspections